jsl/ruby_ukanren/README.md

 * Finally, I used the [microKanren examples in Scheme](https://github.com/jasonhemann/microKanren) to see if this port worked as expected.

+## Dependencies

+This project requires Ruby 2.0 or higher.
+You can see which Rubies work with this project in the [Travis CI Build Status]((https://travis-ci.org/jsl/ruby_ukanren)).

 ## Contributing

 1. Fork it ( http://github.com/jsl/ruby_ukanren/fork )